 Sizing the attachment to the carrier is also important, especially given that many applications require working at heights.
 This makes it especially critical to follow OEM recommendations.

 “As with any attachment, proper sizing to the host carrier and application is crucial to the safety and productive life of the crusher or shear,” says Loomis.
-“Undersizing the attachment to the carrier may expose the attachment to bending stress and structural damage due to forces well above the integrity of the attachment’s design.
+“Undersizing the attachment to the carrier may expose the attachment to bending forces and structural damage due to forces well above the integrity of the attachment’s design.
 Oversizing the attachment can lead to structural damage to the host carrier or create unsafe tipping conditions while performing overhead work.”

 “Most Concrete Crackers are engineered to a specific excavator weight,” says Sederberg.
 “The excavator cylinders play a key role in the design, so if you try to put a Concrete Cracker on an excavator that’s too large, the more powerful cylinder on the excavator could destroy the [attachment].”